tomaszwresilo/tomaszwresilo/README.md

 ✨ Frontend Development: I live and breathe frontend technologies.
 From HTML and CSS to JavaScript and beyond, I love working with these tools to bring life to captivating web designs.

 📐 Responsive Web Design: I understand the importance of responsive layouts in today's multi-device world.
 I ensure that my projects are fully responsive and provide seamless user experiences across various screen sizes and resolutions.
+At the same time, I care about the accessibility of websites and their semantics.

 🛠️ Modern Tools and Frameworks: I keep myself updated with the latest trends and technologies in the frontend ecosystem.
 I enjoy exploring and utilizing tools  to build scalable and efficient web applications.